Majapahit: Queen Tribhuwana Wijayatunggadewi

-Jayanegara's stepmother, Gayatri Rajapatni – the most revered matriarch of the court – was supposed to take the helm.
-However, Rajapatni had retired from worldly affairs to become a Buddhist nun.
-Rajapatni appointed her daughter, Dyah Gitarja, or known in her formal regnal name as Tribhuwannottungadewi Jayawishnuwardhani, as the queen of Majapahit under Rajapatni's auspices.
-Tribhuwana appointed Gajah Mada as the prime minister in 1336.
-During his inauguration Gajah Mada declared his Palapa oath, revealing his plan to expand Majapahit realm and building an empire.
+King Jayanegara's stepmother, Queen Consort of Majapahit Gayatri Rajapatni—the most revered matriarch of the court—was set to ascend the throne.
+However, Rajapatni had retired from worldly affairs to become a Buddhist nun, and instead appointed her daughter, Tribhuwana Wijayatunggadewi (Dyah Gitarja), to be queen under her auspices.
+Under her formal regnal name of Tribhuwannottunggadewi Jayawishnuwardhani, she appointed Gajah Mada as her mahapatih (prime minister) in 1336.
+During his inauguration as mahapatih, Gajah Mada made his famous Palapa oath, declaring that he would not enjoy a moment's rest until he unified the archipelago under Majapahit rule.

-During Tribhuwana's rule, the Majapahit kingdom grew much larger and became famous in the area.
-Under the initiative of her able and ambitious prime minister, Gajah Mada, Majapahit sent its armada to conquer the neighbouring island of Bali.
-According to the Babad Arya Tabanan manuscript, in 1342 Majapahit forces led by Gajah Mada, assisted by his general Arya Damar, the regent of Palembang, landed in Bali.
-After seven months of battles, Majapahit forces defeated the Balinese king and captured the Balinese capital of Bedulu in 1343.
-After the conquest of Bali, Majapahit distributed the governing authority of Bali among Arya Damar's younger brothers, Arya Kenceng, Arya Kutawandira, Arya Sentong, and Arya Belog.
+During Queen Tribhuwana's rule, Majapahit territory greatly expanded, and under the initiative of her able and ambitious prime minister, Gajah Mada, Majapahit sent its armada to conquer the neighbouring island of Bali.
+According to the Babad Arya Tabanan manuscript, in 1342, Majapahit forces led by Gajah Mada and assisted by General Arya Damar, the regent of Palembang, landed in the Bali Kingdom.
+After seven months of battles, Majapahit defeated the Balinese king and captured the Balinese capital of Bedulu in 1343.
+After the conquest of Bali, Majapahit distributed the governing authority of Bali among General Arya Damar's younger brothers: Arya Kenceng, Arya Kutawandira, Arya Sentong, and Arya Belog.
 Arya Kenceng led his brothers to govern Bali under Majapahit suzerainty, and he would become the progenitor of the Balinese kings of the Tabanan and Badung royal houses.
 Through this campaign, Majapahit planted a vassal dynasty that would rule the Bali Kingdom in the following centuries.
-Tribhuwana ruled Majapahit until the death of her mother in 1350.
-She abdicated the throne in favour of her son, Hayam Wuruk.
+Queen Tribhuwana ruled Majapahit until the death of her mother, Queen Consort Gayatri Rajapatni, in 1350, whereupon Tribhuwana abdicated the throne in favour of her son, Hayam Wuruk.

-Ibn Battuta in his travels between 1332 and 1347 visited a place called "Mul Jawa" (island of Java or Majapahit Java, as opposed to "al-Jawa" which refers to Sumatra).
-The empire spanned 2 months of travel and ruled over the country of Qaqula and Qamara.
-He arrived at the walled city named Qaqula/Kakula, and observed that the city had war junks for pirate raiding and collecting tolls and that elephants were employed for various purposes.
+Maghrebi explorer Ibn Battuta visited the island during his travels between 1332 and 1347, noting that he stopped by a place called Mul Jawa (the "island of Java", as opposed to al-Jawa which referred to Sumatra).
+He noted that the empire took two months to travel, and ruled over a walled city called "Qaqula" and a place called "Qamara".
+Upon arriving at Qaqula, Ibn Battuta observed that the city had war junks for pirate raiding and collecting tolls, and that elephants were employed for various purposes.
 He met the ruler of Mul Jawa and stayed as a guest for three days.
-Ibn Battuta said that the women of Java ride horses, understand archery, and fight like men.
-Ibn Battuta recorded a story about a country called Tawalisi which oppose the king of China (Yuan dynasty) and waged war with him using numerous junks until he made a peace on certain conditions.
+Ibn Battuta said that the women of Java rode horses, understood archery, and fought like men.
+He also recorded a story about a country called Tawalisi (also thought by some scholars to be Java), whose king opposed the Emperor of the Yuan dynasty in China, and waged war with the Chinese using numerous junks "until they come to terms with him on certain conditions".